eerii/mermelada/README.md

 This is very very **experimental** software, and building is in the alpha state, so there are some temporary fixes for some issues.
 - When using OpenGL on Linux, the mesa drivers might have some issues loading the correct GL and GLSL versions, so you can override them by doing `export MESA_GL_VERSION_OVERRIDE=4.1` and `export MESA_GLSL_VERSION_OVERRIDE=410`.
 Of course, your system needs to [support this version](https://gpuinfo.org), but most graphic cards should.
 A compatibility layer might be added for older versions in the future.
-- Windows and Web builds still need work, they are not ready to be used.
+- Windows still needs work, it is not ready to be used.